 Photo Credit: http://theultralinx.com/

 Stone is the perfect material for a nature inspired bathroom.
-Items like the river rock basins from Java have a smooth surface that resists staining and is easy to clean – ensuring it is functional as well as beautiful.
-Sandstone has wonderful texture, but is best treated with waterproofing for use in the bathroom.
+Items like the river rock basins from Java that we have in store, have a smooth surface that resists staining and is easy to clean – ensuring it is functional as well as beautiful.
+Sandstone also has wonderful texture, but is best treated with waterproofing for use in the bathroom.

 You could also use pebbles and natural stone in your flooring or wall tiling to complete the look.